nleush/ender-nodejs-lib-test/README.markdown

     cd ../test-server
     npm link lib-server

-# Using Ender to compile client scripts (optional, result included in source)
+# Using Ender to compile client scripts

+This step is optional, result included in source.

 ## Install Ender